MicrosoftDocs/fabric-docs/docs/extensions/publishing/publish-flow.md

 Find this comprehensive [guide](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/README.md) that covers everything you need to know to create your own custom Fabric workload.
 For testing your workload follow [these instructions?????]

-## Step 2: Comply to the functional requirmenets
+## Step 2: Comply to the requirmenets
-In order to pass all validation checks your workload should comply with the following functional and design requirmenets:
+In order to pass all validation checks your workload should comply with the following functional and design [requirmenets](./requriments.md)

-### 2.1.
-Fabric requirements
-Your Fabric Workload nuget package must follow Fabric Workload [nuget guidelines and requirmenets]
-### 2.2.
-Design requirements
-Your Fabric Workload must follow Fabric Workload [design guidelines and requirmenets]
-### 2.3.
-Compliance requirmenets
-Your Fabric Workload must follow Fabric Workload [complaince guidelines and requirmenets]
-### 2.4.
-Privacy requirmenets

 ## Step 3: Create an Azure  Marketplace Lisitng